-Aston University is proud of its talented and diverse alumni community spanning the globe and now totalling over 90,000 ‘Astonians’.
+Aston University is proud of its talented and diverse alumni community spanning the globe, including more than 1,200 in North America.

-Aston University in Americas Foundation was created to bring our Americas alumni together and to connect with students, research and strategic initiatives.
-This foundation is led by alumni based in the Americas on behalf of alumni and works closely with Aston University.
+The Aston University in Americas Foundation was created to bring our Americas alumni together and to connect with students, research and strategic initiatives.
+This foundation is led by alumni based in the Americas and works closely with Aston University.
 There is an active programme of events, fundraising initiatives and online discussions and updates that everyone can get involved in.

 “Across the Americas we have a network of over 3,000 Aston alumni from the west coast of California to the east coast of New York and from the north of Alaska to the south of Chile.
 Aston alumni are working in a remarkable range of sectors in a variety of cultures, but in all cases we share the unique education experience of Aston University in the centre of Birmingham, UK.